 Taja-Nia Y. Henderson

-Before joining the Rutgers faculty in 2010, Professor Henderson was an associate in the litigation practice group of Arnold & Porter LLP in New York, where her practice included complex commercial litigation and pro bono civil rights advocacy.
-Her teaching and research interests are in slavery, social control organizations, incarceration and prisoner reentry, law and society, and land use/property.
+Before joining the Rutgers faculty in 2010, Professor Henderson was an associate in the litigation group of Arnold & Porter LLP in New York, where her practice included commercial litigation and pro bono civil rights advocacy.
+Her teaching and research interests are in slavery, incarceration, offender reentry, law and society, and land use/property.
 Professor Henderson’s work has appeared, or is forthcoming, in N.Y.U.
-Law Review, Lewis & Clark L. Rev., Columbia J. of Race & Law, the Maryland Law Journal of Race, Religion, Gender and Class, and the Law & History Review.
+Law Review, Stanford Journal of Civil Rights & Civil Liberties, Lewis & Clark L. Rev., Columbia J. of Race & Law, the Maryland Law Journal of Race, Religion, Gender and Class, and the Law & History Review.
 In 2013, she was a fellow at the J. Willard Hurst Summer Institute in Legal History at the University of Wisconsin.
+Her research has been supported by fellowships and grants from the DePaul Humanities Center, American Philosophical Society, Filson Historical Society, and the John W. Kluge Center at the Library of Congress.

 “The Efficacy of Uniform Laws for Mitigating Collateral Consequences” (work-in-progress)

-“Teaching the Carceral Crisis: An Ethical and Pedagogical Imperative,” 12 MARGINS (Maryland L. J. of Race, Religion, Gender and Class) ___ (forthcoming 2013)
+“Teaching the Carceral Crisis: An Ethical and Pedagogical Imperative,” 13 MARGINS (Maryland L. J. of Race, Religion, Gender and Class) 104 (2013)

 Book Review of Buried Lives: Incarcerated in Early America, 31 Law and History Review 484 (2013)